premAI-io/state-of-open-source-ai/eval-datasets.md

 ## Model Evaluation

-In the realm of machine learning models spanning various domains, advanced models have emerged as transformative innovations.
-These {term}`SotA` have revolutionised our interaction with and understanding of data, whether in vision, language, speech, or other fields.
-These models exhibit remarkable capabilities, including tasks like image recognition, text generation, and voice synthesis.
-However, assessing the performance and reliability of these models necessitates the use of established evaluation metrics, which vary depending on the domain.

-Evaluating a model involves the application of well-known metrics to measure its effectiveness.
+Evaluating a [model](models) involves the application of well-known metrics to measure its effectiveness.
 These metrics serve as yardsticks for quantifying the model's performance and ensuring its suitability for specific tasks.
 Let's explore how these metrics are applied in different domains: